 Research

-With a firm understanding of the relationship between digital techniques, architecture and the articulation of architectural form, I believe that the schism that currently lies between the formal conceptualization of design, material and fabrication frames the crux of design at this time.
-The power of the computer allows the designer to parameterize an unlimited set of design characteristics or criteria, but this type of design approach leads to an architecture without restraint.
-The availability of an unfettered freedom in design coupled with the representational feedback of the computer is a dangerous combination as the designer/student may struggle to gauge the aesthetic, methodological and architectural logic of the design.
-Through the phenomena of making, at all scales and with a variety of media, digital technologies can open up design possibilities through the integration of Computer Numerically Controlled (CNC) machines.
-While this technology physically separates the craftsman from the work surface, the influence that the craftsman has on the final product comes on the front end of the fabrication process and in articulating the behavior of the machine.
+I believe that the schism that currently lies between the formal conceptualization of design, fabrication and materiality frames the crux of design at this time.
+The power of the computer has allowed the designer to parameterize an unlimited set of design characteristics or criteria, but this type of design approach leads to an architecture that often lacks rigor or restraint and often both.
+The availability of unfettered freedom in design coupled with the glossy representational imagery generated by the computer is a dangerous combination and the designer can struggle to gauge the aesthetic, methodological and architectural logic of the design.
+Through the phenomena of making, at all scales and with a variety of media, digital technologies can assist in opening up design possibilities through the integration of Computer Numerically Controlled (CNC) machinery.
+While this technology physically separates the craftsman from the work surface, the influence that the craftsman has on the final product comes continuously through the design and fabrication processes, the articulation, tooling and behavior of the machine.
 One goal of this research is to investigate the ways and methods by which someone can become so skilled and familiar with CNC equipment that the disconnected relationship of workman and tool falls away and the machine functions as an extension of the user.
-It is not expressly the definition of craft or craftsman that I am researching but instead the method of exploring
+It is not expressly the definition of craft or craftsman that I am challenging, but instead the method of exploring

 craft and its interface, how it has changed and what the subsequent opportunities and outcomes may be.

-The investigations into this research can most clearly be seen in the projects: Digitactility and Guerilla Tactics of Parametric Design, that are further outlined in my portfolio.
+The investigations into this research can most clearly be seen in the projects: Digitactility and Guerilla Tactics of Parametric Design, each further outlined in my portfolio.
 These projects are separately attempting to investigate the relationship between digital techniques and materiality using disparate methods.
 Digitactility takes a material first approach where a material is studied and investigated intensely through the utilization of CNC machinery.
-The Guerilla Tactics project, which has been published and presented at several conferences, in turn takes a software first approach, utilizing the computer to synthesize the material characteristics of standing seam metal roofing as employed through a series of complex folding operations.
+The Guerilla Tactics project, in turn takes a software first approach, utilizing the computer to synthesize the material characteristics of linear metal strips as employed through a series of complex folding operations.
 This series of investigations, as well a those pursued in my coursework, bracket a material first approach for which architectural design can become clearly and intelligently integrated into digital design methodologies.
-I believe that through this research a clarified method of articulation and design methodology can become more clearly delineated and can lead to a design process that begins to formulate an architecture in which material tactility and experience become integral to the process.
+I believe that through this research a clarified method of articulation and design methodology can become adroitly delineated and can lead to a process that begins to formulate an architecture in which material tactility and experience become integral to the process, the product and ultimately the spaces that we inhabit.